 High temperatures are most often a problem in the cold Winter months when indoor heating is turned on and temperatures in the evening can increase substantially.
 These large temperature fluctuations cause the fern stress.

-High temperatures increases the rate at which a fern transpires (loses moisture) from the leaves and increases the rate of evaporation from the soil.
-It is also at odds with its natural conditions to experience temperature fluctuations and high temperatures in the evening when it typically gets cooler in their native forest habitat.
+High temperatures increase the rate at which a fern transpires (loses moisture) from the leaves and increase the rate of evaporation from the soil.
+It is also at odds with its natural conditions to experience temperature fluctuations and high temperatures in the evening when it typically gets cooler in its native forest habitat.

-All these factors result in the ferns leaves turning brown as a sign of stress.
+All these factors result in the fern leaves turning brown as a sign of stress.
 The leaves can also turn dried out and crispy and drop off.

 How to Solve it:

-Ferns prefer a room temperature at night that is around 10 degrees cooler then the day temperature so avoid placing your ferns near to any sources of heat or in the air current of forced air.
+Ferns prefer a room temperature at night that is around 10 degrees cooler than the day temperature so avoid placing your ferns near any sources of heat or in the air current of forced air.